See the evidence why continuity of care is at risk

 Empowering Change From the Inside Out

-At Beecon Recovery, we know that not every client walks through our doors ready to change — and that’s okay.
+At Beecon Recovery, we know that not every patient walks through our doors ready to change — and that’s okay.
 Real recovery doesn’t begin with pressure or punishment.
 It begins with a conversation.

 Used effectively, it’s not about convincing someone to get clean.
 It’s about helping them believe they can — and showing them how.